 Broken down into the Z1 and Z2 axes, both can be independently programmed.
 If you are working with small parts on your press brake, or need to frequently adjust the width of its fingers then the Z axes can be programmed to save the time swallowed up by manual adjustments for each different bend.

 The R axes

-Here, the R axis controls the backgauge’s bar height up or down.
+Here, the R axes controls the backgauge’s bar height up or down.
 Invaluable if you plan to put a bend into a piece, then another bend further into the same piece.
-The R axis can be broken down into R1 and R2 axes for complete backgauge control, ideal for tilting and more bespoke work.
+The R axes can be broken down into R1 and R2 axes for complete backgauge control, ideal for tilting and more bespoke work.

 The X axes